 1996, not rated

-I’m not reviewing this – I generally think the band’s first four albums, particularly 1993’s fantastic Together Alone are worth checking out individually, rather than this compilation.
-But it’s noteworthy for three new songs – although only the rhythmic ‘Instinct’ is comparable with their best work.
-Some editions also came with a great bonus disc – in particular, the epic ten minute ‘Hole In The River’ blows away its studio counterpart – and it’s well worth tracking down this version.
+I’m not reviewing this – the band’s first four albums, particularly 1993’s fantastic Together Alone are worth hearing individually.
+But it’s noteworthy for three new songs, although only the rhythmic ‘Instinct’ is comparable with their best work.
+Some editions also came with a great bonus disc – in particular, the epic ten minute ‘Hole In The River’ blows away its studio counterpart – and dedicated fans would be well advised to track down this version.

 Afterglow is a collection of Crowded House’s outtakes and b-sides.
 There’s an alternate version of ‘Private Universe’ from Together Alone, and ‘Left Hand’ turned up on the live disc from Recurring Dream, but the rest of these songs are appearing for the first time on a long player.
 Afterglow doesn’t collect every single Crowded House leftover – it’s the best of the leftovers, arranged to make a self-contained forty five minute album that stands alongside their original albums.
 There aren’t any major classics hiding here, but the more relaxed atmosphere helps to bring out a less starched version of the band, which does a lot to compensate.